 Digital channel data loss problems include:

 - Insider Threats - employees accidentally share client PII or intentionally send proprietary company information to a competitor in a chat

-- Lack of Insight - infosec teams are unable to track what information is being shared across collab and chat apps, and the specific rules that they violate
+- Lack of Visibility - infosec teams are unable to track what information is being shared across collaboration and chat apps, and the specific rules that they violate

 - Deep/Dark web - once data is exfiltrated via one of these apps, teams have no record of the data that was compromised and if it is being shared across the deep/dark web

 These risks are further compounded by the amount of data being generated.
 The number of messages employees send can easily scale to millions annually, especially for multinational companies with collaboration channels deployed across teams.
 Slack and SharePoint help teams efficiently communicate across offices and time zones, but they also need to be protected against data leakage and exfiltration of sensitive client information.
 It’s almost impossible for Infosec teams to track where data has been exfiltrated and to what extent, unless it’s publicly released.

 Germany found this out the hard way when public figures’ personal data was posted online at the beginning of the year.
 The attack demonstrates how bad actors jump across social and digital channels to access the information they want.
 In this case, credentials were stolen via a social media phishing attack, giving the ability to exfiltrate sensitive data from other digital channels, like WhatsApp and DropBox.